Rd2423/My-Portfolio/README.md

 I had the chance to have a really good instructor, who had a lot of experience in programming.

-In the bootcamp I've learned how to build an app from frontend to the backend, optimizing apps, deploy and maintaining apps.
+In the bootcamp I've learned how to build an app from frontend to the backend, optimizing apps, deploying and maintaining apps.

 ## Find me on
 <p align="center">